Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \subsubsection{Comparison of Accuracy}

-We evaluate the average accuracy of different edge clients under different federated lifelong learning methods (i.e., FedSTIL, FedWeIT \cite{yoon2021federated}, FedCurv \cite{shoham2019overcoming}) in Fig \ref{fig:accuracy_detail}.
+We evaluate the average accuracy of different edge clients under different federated lifelong learning methods (i.e., FedSTIL, FedWeIT \cite{yoon2021federated}, FedCurv \cite{shoham2019overcoming}, and CFeD \cite{ijcai2022p303}) in Fig \ref{fig:accuracy_detail}.
 Compared with the baseline methods, our method can achieve higher accuracy over 60 rounds of training.
-Besides, with continuous training on the new tasks, the accuracy can increase stablely with less fluctuation, which also indicates the robustness of our methods.
+Besides, with continuous training on the new tasks, the accuracy can increase stably with less fluctuation, which also indicates the robustness of our methods.
 This improvement is largely owing to the effective knowledge sharing and the alleviation of the forgetting of the learnt knowledge during federated lifelong learning.
 We then analyze the impact of knowledge sharing and forgetting on federated lifelong person ReID.

 \textbf{Knowledge Sharing.} Our FedSTIL can achieve higher accuracy because it can effectively exchange knowledge among edge clients.
-In general, all federated learning-based methods (i.e., FedAvg \cite{konevcny2016federated}, FedProx \cite{li2020federated}, FedCurv \cite{shoham2019overcoming}, FedWeIT \cite{yoon2021federated}, and our FedSTIL) can achieve higher accuracy than other local-based training methods (i.e., STL, EWC \cite{kirkpatrick2017overcoming}, MAS \cite{aljundi2018memory}, and iCaRL \cite{rebuffi2017icarl}).
+In general, most federated learning-based methods (i.e., FedSGD \cite{konevcny2016federated}, FedAvg \cite{konevcny2016federated}, FedProx \cite{li2020federated}, CFeD \cite{ijcai2022p303}, FedCurv \cite{shoham2019overcoming}, FedWeIT \cite{yoon2021federated}, and our FedSTIL) can achieve higher accuracy than other local-based training methods (i.e., STL, EWC \cite{kirkpatrick2017overcoming}, MAS \cite{aljundi2018memory}, iCaRL \cite{rebuffi2017icarl}, LwF \cite{li2017learning}, GwF \cite{wu2021generalising}, AKA \cite{pu2021lifelong}, and PTKP \cite{ge2022lifelong}).
 These results indicate that exchanging on-edge knowledge can significantly improve the overall accuracy, because the local data of an edge client is limited for learning, such as insufficient data or limited camera views.
 Thus, sharing the knowledge across edge clients can make up for the limitations of local data.
-Moreover, we can observe that our FedSTIL achieves the highest accuracy compared with other federated learning-based methods (i.e., FedAvg \cite{konevcny2016federated}, FedProx \cite{li2020federated}, FedCurv \cite{shoham2019overcoming}, and FedWeIT \cite{yoon2021federated}).
+Moreover, we can observe that our FedSTIL achieves the highest accuracy compared with other federated learning-based methods (i.e., FedSGD \cite{konevcny2016federated}, FedAvg \cite{konevcny2016federated}, FedProx \cite{li2020federated}, CFeD \cite{ijcai2022p303}, FedCurv \cite{shoham2019overcoming}, and FedWeIT \cite{yoon2021federated}).
 The improvement mainly owes to the task-relevant knowledge sharing among edge clients, which alleviates the interference incurred by the irrelevant knowledge transferring among the edge clients' models.